tianyeblack/CarND-MPC-Project/writeup.md

 # Model-parameter Tuning

+Tried several combination of N and dt.
+Each has its pros and cons.
+Eventually I settled down with N=10 and dt=0.1.

+## Large N (25) and small dt (0.05)

+This enables the vehicle to look further with more granularity in planning future steps.
+In theory, the curve planned would be smoother and closer to the reference track.
+However, the computation power required by this leads to sub-optimal results and gradually increased error to a degree the vehicle swings too much and runs off track.
+Also, intuitively, looking further means the cost would be higher, which leads the solver to use larger values in acuators to keep the costs down.

+## Small N (8) and large dt (0.16)

+This looks even further into the future (1.28s instead 1.25s) but is less computationally intensive.
+One curious phenomenon is the vehicle sticks to the inner curve.
+This is likely due to the large cost multiplier I used to prevent delta and acceleration from changing too much.
+It was able to complete the track even sometimes running really close to the edge.

+## Small N (6) and small dt (0.075)

+This combination is especially short sighted.
+It delays turning until very close to entering the turn.
+It works okay in terms of driving in the simulator but likely won't do very well with a lot of curves (in the mountains).
+Besides, the experience is not as smooth as the settings above.

+## Medium N (10) and medium dt (0.1)

+This is the final selected combination.
+It has enough foresight to plan actions, which provides smooth experience.
+But it does not incur significant amount of computations (the first setting) or large cost per step (the second setting), which prevents it from getting an optimal or sensible result.

 # Waypoints

 The waypoints are passed back from simulator in global coordinates.
 Before fitting them to a polynomial, I translated them into local coordinate system with the vehicle's position as the origin.
 The vehicle's velocity becomes the positive x-axis.
 Every waypoint is considered rotated counter-clockwise to the global x-axis with the angle between local and global x-axis.